Visiting Scholar and In-Residence Program

 Each year, we provide the opportunity for two to three visiting scholars to come to Regent College for a time of study and participation in the Regent community.
 These visiting scholars have included post-doctoral fellows, academic scholars-in-residence, pastors-in-residence, missionaries-in-residence, business-persons-in-residence, a chaplain-in-residence, as well as an artist- and writer-in-residence.

-Each visiting scholar must have a faculty sponsor, who has the responsibility to ensure that the application is properly processed through the Dean’s office and the Academic Policy Committee.
-If the faculty/board accept the visiting scholar, the sponsoring faculty member will be responsible for hosting the visiting scholar during his/her time at Regent.
+Upon their successful application, each visiting scholar will have a faculty sponsor, who will be responsible for hosting the visiting scholar during his/her time at Regent.

 For more information on the program, and to request an application form, contact the Dean's Office at firstname.lastname@example.org.